nickbrandt/GitLab/doc/user/group/security_dashboard/index.md

 First, navigate to the Security Dashboard found under your group's **Overview > Security Dashboard**.

-Once you're on the dashboard, on the top you should see an overview of all the vulnerabilities, grouped by severity.
+Once you're on the dashboard, on the top you should see a series of filters for, severity, report type, and project.
+Selecting one or more of these will filter the results in the sectons below.
+The first section is an overview of all the vulnerabilities, grouped by severity.
 Underneath these overviews is a timeline chart that shows how many open vulnerabilities you had at various points in time.
 You can hover over the chart to get more details about the open vulnerabilities